kameshsr/authentication-demo-ui/README.md

 * [kernel-core](https://github.com/mosip/commons/tree/master/kernel/kernel-core)

 # Config-Server
-To run Resident services, run [Config Server](https://docs.mosip.io/1.2.0/modules/module-configuration#config-server)
+To run Authentication demo service, run [Config Server](https://docs.mosip.io/1.2.0/modules/module-configuration#config-server)

 ## Build
 The following command should be run in the project to build the application -